bbux-dev/datacraft/docs/source/examples.rst

 `GeoJSON <https://en.wikipedia.org/wiki/GeoJSON>`_ is a common format used in Geo oriented data processing and services.
-If interacting with a service that serves up GeoJSON, and you didn't want to hammer the service over and over just to get test data, it is possible to simulate the data fairly easy by creating a template and a Data Spec to populate the template with.
+If interacting with a service that serves up GeoJSON, and you didn't want to hammer the service over and over just to get test data, it is possible to simulate the data fairly easy by creating a Data Spec to simulate the data with.
 Below is an example GeoJSON that contains the location of Paris France along with some metadata about it.

 .. code-block:: json